-Treatment consists of the following:
+Treatment consists of:

-- 1. 60-90 minute sessions weekly: - a.
-Initially, sessions consist of 30-45 minutes of psychoeducation and intervention with the parent, and separately 30-45 minutes of psychoeducation and intervention with the child; and - b.
-Later in treatment, the child and parent may participate together, conjointly, in the full length of the session. - 2.
-TF-CBT therapists assign a homework component, to be completed together (child and caregiver), as well as assignments to be completed separately.
+- 60-90 minute sessions weekly. - Initially, sessions consist of 30-45 minutes of psychoeducation and intervention with the parent, and separately 30-45 minutes of psychoeducation and intervention with the child. - Later in treatment, the child and parent may participate together, conjointly, in the full length of the session. - TF-CBT therapists assign a homework component, to be completed together (child and caregiver), as well as assignments to be completed separately.

-Recommended Intensity
+Recommended Intensity: